-The College's annual Learner Survey for 2022/23, incorporating the SFC national Student Satisfaction and Engagement Survey, opened in March 2023 with another increased response rate almost returned to pre-pandemic levels.
-The overall satisfaction for FE students was 94.6%, an increase of 1% on the previous year.
+The College's annual Learner Survey for 2023/24, incorporating the SFC national Student Satisfaction and Engagement Survey, opened in March 2024 with another increased response rate.
+The overall satisfaction for FE students was 96.0%, an increase of 1.4% on the previous year, and the highest rating in recent years.

-Full-time students reported very positively (over 90%) in a range of areas including: Staff encourage students to take responsibility for their learning (97.9%), My time at college has helped me develop knowledge and skills for the workplace (96.4%), I receive useful feedback which informs my future learning (94.9%), The way I'm taught helps me learn (93.1%), and I am able to influence learning on my course (91.0%).
+Full-time students reported very positively (over 90%) in a range of areas including:

+- Staff encourage students to take responsibility for their learning (99%) - My time at college has helped me develop knowledge and skills for the workplace (95%) - The way I'm taught helps me learn (94%), - I receive useful feedback which informs my future learning (93%) - I am able to influence learning on my course (92%), and - Staff regularly discuss my progress with me (92%)